Are you looking for an alternative to a 12-step program?

 A 12-step program works for some, but not for everyone.

-There are options to fit the needs of different people.
+There are options to suit different people’s needs.
 One kind of recovery plan doesn’t work for everyone.

 While the 12-step program has helped many, there is no one (or right) way to “do” treatment.
 You don’t want your child to resist getting help because they believe a 12-step program is the only way.
-Often, it can be a combination of several options that provide the best results.
+Often, the best results come from a combination of several options.

 It’s a missed opportunity when a treatment program doesn’t fit your child’s needs.
 The program should not be based on what works best for the treatment facility.
 It should be based on your child as an individual.